 73 Hazel Fox, 'The Restrictive Rule of State Immunity - The 1970s Enactment and Its Contemporary Status', in Tom Ruys et al. (eds), The Cambridge Handbook of Immunities and International Law, 21-22, n 7 (Cambridge University Press 2019) writes: 'As late as 1951 Hersch Lauterpacht accepted as unorthodox the adoption of a restrictive rule of State immunity,' citing the passage quoted at n 63 above.
 In fact, Lauterpacht suggested that the restrictive rule was already 'predominant' (at 248) and that the absolute rule had already 'been largely abandoned by judicial practice' in 1951 (at 236).
 What he termed 'unorthodox' was his view that State immunity does not exist under customary international law at all.
-The latter view seems to have been an unorthodox view built on another unorthodox view, namely Lauterpacht's position that uniform practice is required for custom.
+The latter view is largely forgotten today, including in the article by Fox, and seems to have been an unorthodox view built on another unorthodox view, namely Lauterpacht's position that uniform practice is required for custom.
 As the West German Federal Constitutional Court wrote in Claim against the Empire of Iran (as translated in 45 ILR 79):